 VTech Storio 3S

-The VTech Storio 3S (or Innotab 3S outside of Europe) is a tablet aimed at children from 3 to 9 years old.
-It includes things like coloring games, an e-book reader and other “age appropriate content”.
+The VTech Storio 3S (or Innotab 3S outside of Europe) is a tablet for children from 3 to 9 years old.
+It includes coloring games, an e-book reader and other “age appropriate content”.
 Additional games are sold separately, either as downloadable apps or as physical cartridges.

 Gathering information